drew458/R3serve/README.md

     -heroku, --heroku
                                  Run the program in Heroku mode
-                                 (see for login credentials in the environment variables)               [default: False]
+                                 (see for login credentials in the environment variables)               [default: False] -D, -d, -day, -libraryday, --libraryday
+                                 The library day to reserve.
+Saturday and Sunday are not allowed        [default: None] -hr, -hour, -day, -libraryhour, --libraryhour
+                                 The library hour to reserve.
+Insert only the start hour (e.g. if the reservation time slot is 14.00-15.00, only insert 14.00 or 14) [default: None]

 Example of launching:
 ```